 Relative feed value (RFV) combines digestibility and intake estimates into one number for an easy and effective way to identify and market quality hay.
 RFV is expressed as a percent compared to full bloom alfalfa at 100 percent RFV.

 SILAGE

 Phases of silage fermentation are aerobic, anaerobic, stable, and feeding.

 Types of silage storage facilities include:

-- Bunker silo

-Oxygen limiting silo

-Plastic bag

-- Upright/tower silo
+- Bunker silo - Upright/tower silo

-Trench silo